Thallium poisoning: Diagnosis

 Thallium may be measured in blood or urine as a diagnostic tool in clinical poisoning situations or to aid in the medicolegal investigation of suspicious deaths.
 Normal background blood and urine concentrations in healthy persons are usually less than 1 μg/litre, but they are often in the 1–10 mg/litre range (1,000–10,000 times higher) in survivors of acute intoxication.
 Thallium is present in the blood for a very short time so urine testing is usually most appropriate.
 A quick way to assess possible thallium poisoning is to perform a microscopic analysis of a hair and its root.
 In thallium poisoning this analysis will show a tapered anagen hair with black pigmentation at the base (anagen effluvium).
 This is pathognomonic for thallium toxicity.
+Other ways of testing thallium levels include CBC blood tests, liver function tests, blood urea nitrogen, calcium, or electrolytes.

 Treatment

 There are two main methods of removing both radioactive and stable isotopes of thallium from humans.
-First known was to use Prussian blue, which is a solid ion exchange material, which absorbs thallium.
+The first known was to use Prussian blue (potassium ferric hexacyanoferrate), which is a solid ion exchange material, and absorbs thallium.
 Up to 20 g per day of Prussian blue is fed by mouth to the person, and it passes through their digestive system and comes out in the stool.
 Hemodialysis and hemoperfusion are also used to remove thallium from the blood stream.
-At later stage of the treatment additional potassium is used to mobilize thallium from the tissue.
+At a later stage of the treatment additional potassium is used to mobilize thallium from the tissue.
+Other methods of treatment are stomach pumping, use of activated charcoal, or bowel irrigation, depending on the prognosis.